larcangeli/Quantum-computing-k-coloring-problem-with-Range-Oracle/README.md

 The repository contains code implemented primarily in **Jupyter Notebooks** and **Python**, enabling users to simulate and analyze this advanced quantum algorithm approach.

-## Revolutionary Approach: Range Oracle Solution
+## Insightful Approach: Range Oracle Solution

 ### The Problem with Traditional Methods
 Traditional quantum approaches to the k-coloring problem require multiple conditional checks for each vertex-color combination, leading to: